stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

 Your feedback is very important to us, especially in the early stages of a new system.
 So please tell us about any issues you run into and successes you have.
-Feel free to contact us by email at research-computing-support@stanford.edu.
+Feel free to contact us by email at srcc-support@stanford.edu.